olivedapp/olivedapp.github.io/src/pages/privacy.md

 Olived reserves the right, at its sole discretion, to modify or replace this Agreement at any time.
 If a revision is material we will provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

-### Contact Information
+### Contact Us

-If you have any questions about this Agreement, please contact us.
+If you have any questions about this Agreement, please contact us at olivedapp@outlook.com.